3MFConsortium/spec_core/3MF Core Specification.md

 The information contained in this specification is subject to change.
 Every effort has been made to ensure its accuracy at the time of publication.

 This core specification is extended with additions.
-As an example, the prefix "t" maps to the xml-namespace "http://schemas.microsoft.com/3dmanufacturing/trianglesets/2021/07" and the prefix "mm" maps to the xml namespace "http://schemas.microsoft.com/3dmanufacturing/mirroring/2021/07", both defined in version 1.3.
+As an example, the prefix "t" maps to the xml-namespace "http://schemas.microsoft.com/3dmanufacturing/trianglesets/2021/07", defined in version 1.3.
 See [Appendix C.3 Namespaces](#c3-namespaces)

 ## Document Conventions